RetroUnreal/DRTracker/README.md

 # DRTracker - Diminishing Returns Tracker for Project-Epoch (3.3.5a)

-Tracks Diminishing Returns on your current Target & Focus, in separate movable frames.\
+Tracks Diminishing Returns on your current Target & Focus, in separate movable frames.
-Early version, let me know any bugs.
-Only tested with Mage and having one of my Rogue friends sap, which triggered my Poly DR correctly.

 Needs to be your current target/focus to work, DR's should also show up on mouseover targets.\
 Doesn't track anything else.
 Blame the shitty CLEU on epoch...\